Friday TV

-Friday TV creates and distributes television formats.
+Friday TV (sometimes credited as Friday TV AB) creates and distributes television formats.
 Friday TV also provides production and consulting services to television production companies and broadcasters worldwide.

 History

-Friday TV AB is based in Stockholm, Sweden, and was founded in October 2004 as a joint venture between Estelle Bodén, Mattias Olsson, Jock Millgårdh and Metronome Film & Television.
+Friday TV is based in Stockholm, Sweden and was founded in October 2004 as a joint venture between Estelle Bodén, Mattias Olsson, Jock Millgårdh, and Metronome Film & Television.
 Metronome Film & Television is Scandinavia's largest independent film and TV production company with subsidiaries in Sweden, Norway, Denmark and Finland.
 In Scandinavia Friday TV's formats are produced exclusively by the Metronome group.

-Bodén, Olsson and Millgårdh met while working at Swedish production company Strix Television.
+Bodén, Olsson, and Millgårdh met while working at Swedish production company Strix Television.
 At Strix Millgårdh and Olsson oversaw the development of formats such as The Farm (La Ferme Célébrités/ La Granja), The Bar, Expedition Robinson, Kerry's Getting Married (Yasmin's Getting Married), and Harem (Opération Séduction/ Libertad Vigilada).

 In 2007 Friday TV became a wholly owned subsidiary of Metronome.
 In April 2009 Metronome was acquired by UK's Shine Group.
 News Corporation acquired Shine Group in April 2011.
 In 2012 Bodén, Millgårdh and Olsson left the company.
 Bodén was replaced as MD by Per Blankens.
 In May 2013 Blankens left Friday to become executive producer of American Idol, Friday TV's head of development Simon Romanus was appointed interim MD in his place.
 In April 2014 Marika Makaroff, former chief of FremantleMedia Finland, assumed the MD role at Friday TV, and Romanus resumed his head of development position.